Kosmos 954: Aftermath

 Under the terms of the 1972 Space Liability Convention, a state which launches an object into space is liable for damages caused by that object.
 For the recovery efforts, the Canadian government billed the Soviet Union Can$6,041,174.70 for expenses and additional compensation for future unpredicted expenses; the USSR eventually paid Can$3 million.

 Kosmos 954 was not the first nuclear-powered RORSAT to fail; a launch of a similar satellite in 1973 failed, dropping its reactor into the Pacific Ocean north of Japan.
 Subsequently, Kosmos 1402 also failed, dropping its reactor into the South Atlantic in 1983.
-Subsequent RORSATs were equipped with a backup core ejection mechanism, when the primary mechanism failed on Kosmos 1900 in 1988, this system succeeded in raising the core to a safe disposal orbit.
+Subsequent RORSATs were equipped with a backup core ejection mechanism.
+When the primary mechanism failed on Kosmos 1900 in 1988, this system succeeded in raising the core to a safe disposal orbit.

 Search teams did not find re-entry debris at the predicted location until they recalculated where that location would be based upon data indicating a stratospheric warming event had been in progress during re-entry.
 The stratospheric warming was first documented by the US Army Meteorological Rocket Network station at Poker Flat Research Range near Fairbanks, Alaska.

 Pop culture

 Kosmos 954 has become a well known piece of history and lore in Yellowknife, the capital of the Northwest Territories.
 Yellowknife painter Nick MacIntosh has created works of art featuring the satellite and well known local landmarks.

 The 28 January 1978, episode of Saturday Night Live featured a running gag about the radioactive debris from the crashed satellite having created giant, mutant lobsters heading for the U.S. east coast.
 The story concluded with them invading the television studio at the show's end.

+In November of 2022, an eight-episode podcast series titled Operation Morning Light was released.
+It was hosted by Dëneze Nakehk'o, a veteran Yellowknife-based Dené broadcast journalist, and produced by Aliya Pabani, and discussed the impact and aftermath of Kosmos 954 on the land and peoples where the debris fell.